To be the premiere undergraduate Theatre and Dance Department in the Pacific Northwest.

 - Support the values of inclusivity, equity, justice and respect for the rights and dignity of others through the study and practice of dance.

-The following areas of knowledge are central to both the BA and BFA undergraduate degrees in Dance:
+The following areas of knowledge are central to the BA degree in Dance:

-- Knowledge of the role of dance in shaping our past, present and future
+- Knowledge of the role of dance in reflecting our past, informing the present and influencing the future.

-- Knowledge of the professional practices in their field
+- Knowledge of professional practices in the field of dance.

 In addition to the goals of the content knowledge areas, students completing the degree in Dance should be able to: